 First, ask for help!

 Then, keep reading books, play some music, huff some essential oils, find a great workout program, eat healthy foods, and do whatever it takes to stay out of the common working population.
+Read.
+Write.
+Write a lot.
+Read a lot.
+Just maybe not in a classroom full of people.

 Pray a whole lot and understand that yes, you are different.
 You are wonderfully different.
 You are a person who was designed to be free and your soul will not stop hurting until you find that freedom.
+Packing it in tight will not make it feel better.

 It kind of sucks.
 It’s painful.
 But the methods you have used since preschool to get relief from the pain you feel inside are not going to serve you into adulthood.
 Trust me.
 I tried it.